Cash Deposit Limit in Saving Account as per Income Tax

 FAQ- Cash Deposit Limit in Saving Account as per Income Tax

-1. How much cash can you deposit tax-free?
+1. How much cash can be deposited in savings account tax-free?

 Any deposit that does not give a return of more than INR 10,000 is considered tax-free under section 80TTA of the Income Tax Act.

 2. How much cash can be deposited in bank savings account?